maheshsabnis/blazeclan_exp/reactjsapp/README.md

                 - USed to provide commands for Build, Test and Run the React Application
             - "web-vitals": "^1.1.2"
                 - A tool used by Creact CLI for creating host build
+        - Scripts commands in PAckage.json
+            -   "start": "react-scripts start", -- Build JS files and then host the run the application
+            -   "build": "react-scripts build", -- Build all JS files with their Imports for Syntax errors
+            -   "test": "react-scripts test", -- test the React app w/o browser
+            -   "eject": "react-scripts eject"  -- interact with the React App Module created using non CLI (create-react-app)
     - node_module folder
         - Contains List of Installed Packaged for Development, Build, Test and RUn the application
     - src folder